 By contrast, instead of trying to apply a linear formula to guess what channel or touchpoint caused what outcome, Bayesian algorithms use probabilistic logic to learn from the context in which events happen, in order to quantify and reduce the uncertainty that an event caused another event.
 (Marketing math geeks: We’ll dive deeper into Bayesian logic in a future post.)
 This means that, the more data you collect, the higher your resolution will be.

-Live Data Platform Power
+Customer Data Platform Power